saksham1011/MaxHeap/README.md

 Where:

-exit tells your program to quit heapname is an identifier (you can just think of it as a valid C++ variable name).
+exit tells your program to quit.

+heapname is an identifier (you can just think of it as a valid C++ variable name).
 For example, a, _a34, counter are all valid variable names.

-[list of integers separated by space] is ... a list of integers separated by spaces, such as 3 8 -10 2 0 [an integer] is any integer, such as 531 or -3 new tells your program to create a new max-heap of integers, implemented using the UBHeap class (whose interface is given below).
+[list of integers separated by space] is ... a list of integers separated by spaces, such as 3 8 -10 2 0.
+[an integer] is any integer, such as 531 or -3.

+new tells your program to create a new max-heap of integers, implemented using the UBHeap class (whose interface is given below).

 The heap contains all members of the given list of integers.
-If [list of integers separated by space] is empty, then an empty heap is created. top heapname prints the top element of the heap named heapname.
-If the heap is empty, then Heap is Empty error is printed. pop heapname removes the maximum element from the heap without printing anything.
-If the heap is empty, thenHeap is Empty error is printed. push heapname [an integer] inserts the integer into the heap.
+If [list of integers separated by space] is empty, then an empty heap is created.

+top heapname prints the top element of the heap named heapname.
+If the heap is empty, then Heap is Empty error is printed.

+pop heapname removes the maximum element from the heap without printing anything.
+If the heap is empty, thenHeap is Empty error is printed.

+push heapname [an integer] inserts the integer into the heap.

 Here is a sample run of ubheap: